tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.3.19 :Updated dependency to t-motion-detector@0.5.36, changing pending tests to "xit(xxx)" which marks them as pending
 * v 0.3.18 :Updated dependency to t-motion-detector@0.5.30, to include fixes on dependency...
 * v 0.3.17 :Updated dependency to t-motion-detector@0.5.30, to include Multi-Environments; Minor changes on serializing ExpressEnvironment to prevent circular reference errors
 * v 0.3.16 :Updated dependency to t-motion-detector@0.5.25.
 Bug fixing on express tests...